 Jeremy's story illustrates how psychotherapy and medication appointments tend to work.
 Both occur on a periodic basis.
-Individual psychotherapy sessions usually occur once a week, and last about 50 minutes duration.
+Individual psychotherapy sessions usually occur once a week, and last about 50 minutes.
 Medication management sessions may occur less frequently (e.g., once a month) and last for between 5 and 15 minutes.
 When people are in need of more frequent contact, multiple sessions per week are sometimes scheduled for a short period of time.

 The content of a psychotherapy session (what you do during the therapy hour) will vary with the training of your therapist.
 However, certain things should occur regularly if your therapist is any good.

 - At each visit, your therapist should conduct a quick suicide risk assessment which brings the therapist up-to-date regarding how you are feeling right now.
 It is never a good idea to wait for a therapist to ask about suicidality if you are feeling suicidal.
 They may not ask until later in the session if you wait, and then you will lose much of your opportunity to talk about how you are feeling!
 Therapists are not mind-readers; you should never rely on a psychotherapist (or anyone else for that matter) to guess at what you're experiencing when it comes to suicide risk.
 If you are feeling suicidal, don't hesitate to introduce the topic as soon as you like.